zhangjiemin000/fritz-models/README.md

 --model-checkpoint example/starry_night_256x256_025.h5
 ```

+# Convert to Mobile
+Style transfer models can be converted to both Core ML and TensorFlow Mobile formats.

-# Convert to Core ML
+## Convert to Core ML
 Use the converter script to convert to Core ML.

 This converter is a slight modification of Apple's keras converter that allows